Kelseyville Car Accident and Personal Injury Lawyer

 - Backing up without using side mirrors

 In California, you need to prove four elements to win a negligence lawsuit:

-- The person you are suing owed you a duty to use reasonable care.
-If you’re on the road, then drivers owe their passengers and fellow motorists a duty to operate their vehicles carefully, so this element is usually easy to prove.
+- The person you are suing owes you a duty to use reasonable care.
+If you're on the road, drivers owe their passengers and fellow motorists a duty to operate their vehicles carefully, so this element is usually easy to prove.

 - The defendant did not use sufficient care.
 They might have committed some of the negligent behavior mentioned above.

 - You must suffer an injury you can be compensated for under the law.
-If you broke bones or suffered a concussion, then you qualify.
+If you broke bones or sustained a concussion, then you qualify.

 - The defendant's conduct (and not something else) must have caused your injuries.
 In other words, you can't sue for a pre-existing injury unless your most recent accident made it worse.